emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 Devices
 =======

-Emscripten supports registering arbitrary device drivers composed of a device id and a set of unique stream callbacks.
-Once a driver has been registered with :js:func:`FS.registerDevice`, a device node (acting as an interface between the device and the file system) can be created to reference it with :js:func:`FS.mkdev`.
+Emscripten supports registering arbitrary device drivers composed of a device id and a set of device-specific stream callbacks.
+Once a driver has been registered with :js:func:`FS.registerDevice`, a device node can be created to reference it (using :js:func:`FS.mkdev`).

+The device node acts as an interface between the device and the file system.
 Any stream referencing the new node will inherit the stream callbacks registered for the device, making all of the high-level FS operations transparently interact with the device.

+.. note:: Every devices is different and unique.
+While common file operations like ``open``, ``close``, ``read``, ``write``, are typically supported (and inherited by file streams to provide a layer of abstraction for the equivalent *libc* functions to call), each device should implement whatever callbacks it needs based on its unique characteristics.

 .. js:function:: FS.makedev(ma, mi)